uxuimercergroup/generator-evolution/README.md

 ## Other Tools

 The Evolution Tool Box includes several other tasks to streamline the web development process.

+###### Test (Testing development environment)
+Generate development UI for testing in browsers that don't support ES2015 javascript syntax (translated to older ES5 syntax using Babel)

+1. Using the cli, make sure that you are still in your current working directory.
+2. Copy and paste this command into the cli: `grunt test`
+3. When all tasks are complete, a window will open in your default browser displaying the index.html page.
+Any changes made to the templates or assets will trigger the automatic browser refresh.
+To close the server, press Ctrl-c.
+If on Windows, press `y` to terminate the batch job.

 ### Production
 Generate production UI code for hand-off